kind2-mc/kind2-explanations/README.md

     - `getValidProperties`, `getFalsifiedProperties`, and `getUnknownProperties` return properties for the current component, and all its subcomponents.

-6. `Kind2Suggestion` contains explanations and a suggestion for the associated component based on this [document](doc/main.pdf).
+6. `Kind2Suggestion` contains explanations and a suggestion for the associated component.
 If `N` is the current component, and `M` is possibly a subcomponent of `N`, then the suggestion is one of the following:

     - `noActionRequired`: no action required because all components of the system satisfy their contracts, and no